ptellier/nimbase/README.md

 ### Team Member Contributions

+#### Bhairaw Aryan:
+>    - ##### Rollback project : Frontend, Backend, MongoDB, Auth, Mapbox Api
+>    - ##### Nimbase : Developed project redux, and create/edit page workflow [Frontend], Implemented devops services api endpoints [Backend], Wrote scripts for automating docker compose configs, creating/deleting/restarting containers, and implementing docker network isolation [DevOps], Configured and deployed a two-layered Traefik sandwich for reverse proxy management, integrated domain name registration with a Digital Ocean droplet, secured wildcard SSL certification through Cloudflare for dynamic subdomains, and setup an authenticated Traefik monitoring dashboard [cloud]

+#### Jake Milad:
+> ##### Implemented protected routes component for authorized users to access.
+Refresh, and access token JWT workflow with Axios interceptors implemented for user persistence, login and signup React base templates, Teams feature MongoDB collection schema and CRUD endpoints as well as Teams redux state management and Google login SSO.

+#### Landseer Enga:
+> ##### Created initial 'explore' page, then primarily worked on the teams feature.
+Contributed to back-end routes for all things related to managing teams and their associated members/projects.
+Helped create front-end feature to allow users to manage teams.

+#### Phillip Tellier:
-**Phillip Tellier**: Documentation of requirements, features, and use of technologies.
+> ##### Documentation of requirements, features, and use of technologies.
 Authentication/Authorization back-end end points and login and sign-in front-end pages.
 CRUD operation back-end end-points for user accounts and `project` collection.
 Pages to see all a user's projects, and to edit individual projects.

-**Landseer Enga**: Created initial 'explore' page, then primarily worked on the teams feature.
-Contributed to back-end routes for all things related to managing teams and their associated members/projects.
-Helped create front-end feature to allow users to manage teams.

-**Jake Milad**: Implemented protected routes component for authorized users to access.
-Refresh, and access token JWT workflow with Axios interceptors implemented for user persistence, login and signup React base templates, Teams feature MongoDB collection schema and CRUD endpoints as well as Teams redux state management and Google login SSO.